nithyaramakrishnan/data-shield/troubleshooting/ts-em-login.md

 {: #ts-log-in}
 {: troubleshoot}

-You can't log in to the Enclave Manager UI.
+You encounter issues when you try to log in to the Enclave Manager UI.
 {:shortdesc}

 You attempt to access the Enclave Manager UI and you're unable to sign in.